 I think we can all agree on one thing.
 And that is this…no dog deserves to be naked.
 Nakedness is illegal.
 Unless you live in a nudist colony…which isn’t all bad because, less laundry.
 It ain’t a hot dog without chili.
 If you think otherwise, that’s okay…sometimes, you’re wrong.
 Admitting it is the first step to dressing your dog.

-I’ve been making this hot dog chili for 12 years.
-Yes, 12 years.
+I’ve been making this hot dog chili for most of my adult life.
 I got the recipe from my friend Kendra’s mom at a cookout after Barry and I were first married.
 I couldn’t stop eating it…it was rather embarrassing.

 I could have called it Kendra’s Mom’s Crock Pot Hot Dog Chili.
 But, that’s too long to fit on a pinnable image.
 So, we’ll just say “Thanks, Kendra’s mom!” and call it good.

 For hot dog chili (that’s chili for hot dogs, and not chili made from hot dogs…because I know I confused some of you over on Instagram) you need two things:

 - NO BEANS!
 Seriously.
 If it has beans in it, it’s for a bowl, not a dog.

 - The right consistency.
 Which you’ll get by crocking for hours.